yuede/yuede.github.io/_pages/about.md

 News
 ======
 [Sep.
 2023] : Our paper on graph-based binary code similarity detection, HermesSim, is accepted to USENIX Security 2024.
-Congrats to Haojie and our collaborators!
+Congrats to Haojie and other collaborators!

 [Aug.
 2023] : Our proposal on [Efficient Graph Neural Network](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2331301&HistoricalAwards=false) is funded by <strong>NSF SHF</strong> (total: $600k, my role: lead PI).
 Thanks NSF!